How to create a winning marketing plan (with examples)

 level up your marketing plan to drive revenue in 2024

-First you need to define each specific component of your plan to ensure stakeholders are aligned on goals, deliverables, resources, and more.
+The first step in learning how to create a marketing plan is to define each specific component of your plan.
+This ensures stakeholders are aligned on goals, deliverables, resources, and more.
 Ironing out these details early on ensures your plan supports the right business objectives, and that you have sufficient resources and time to get the job done.

 Get started by asking yourself the following questions: